hafsa2802/client/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### important notes
+the server should be run using 'npm run dev' on port 1337 the client should be run using 'npm start' on port 3000

+the access to the interfaces should be through http://localhost:3000/login and http://localhost:3000/register

+an error might occur because of the react-router-dom node on the client server during the build, u should just reinstall the node using 'npm i react-router-dom'

 ### `npm test`

 Launches the test runner in the interactive watch mode.\